jjmojojjmojo/jjmojojjmojo.github.io/_build/content/advanced-boot-scripting.rst

 A Simple Script
 ===============

 For this article, we'll start with an example of a useful application that grabs the most recent tweet from the `Nihilist Arby's <https://twitter.com/nihilist_arbys>`__ twitter feed.
-A great addition to your `MOTD <http://en.wikipedia.org/wiki/Motd_%28Unix%29>`__ to de-motivate users overzealous about the fact that they have SSH privileges to your machine.
+A great addition to your `MOTD <http://en.wikipedia.org/wiki/Motd_%28Unix%29>`__ to de-motivate users overzealous about the fact that they have SSH privileges to your machine. |grin|

 Twitter API Tokens
 ==================

 Before we begin, set up an application and `obtain a consumer key <https://dev.twitter.com/oauth/overview/application-owner-access-tokens>`__ using a twitter account for which you have the username and password.
-For the sake of security, you may want to limit the application's access to read only.
+For the sake of security, you may want to limit the application's access to *read only*.
 The tokens can be used to read anything in the account, and any private feeds the account has access to, so be careful.

 Quick Note: Development Deviations
 ==================================